By: F11-03 Since: Feb 2020 Licence: MIT

 5.1.
 List Command

-The list command is facilitated by ListCommandParser
+The list command is facilitated by ListCommandParser.

-to handle list canteen commands.
+It extends FoodieBotParser to handle list canteen commands.

 The following activity diagram summarizes what happens when a user executes a list command: